-- How do working students experience orientation? - Do students feel more connected to campus if they participate in the first-year experience? - Where on campus do student parents spend time when they are not in class? - Why do some students use the food pantry and others with need do not access services there? - How do racially minoritized students experience the introductory courses that are part of the STEM majors? - What experiences do the most successful students credit for their success?
+- How do working students experience orientation? - Do students feel more connected to campus if they participate in the first-year experience? - Where on campus do student parents spend time when they are not in class? - Why do some students use the food pantry and others with need do not access services there? - How do racially minoritized students experience the introductory courses that are part of the STEM majors? - ▶ What experiences do the most successful students credit for their success?

-It is critical to include students from across the

-demographics and identity contexts that you have already identified.
+It is critical to include students from across the demographics and identity contexts that you have already identified.
 Include students who are successful and those facing barriers.
-Consider if your sample includes robust representation across ethnic groups, age, working and non-working students, parents, veterans, students from the local community, and those who are in your community specifically to attend your institution.
+Consider if your sample includes robust representation across ethnic groups, age, working and non-working students, parents, veterans, students from ing students, parents, identified.